sjtrimble/angular/aio/content/getting-started/index.md

 To create a new project in StackBlitz, [click here](https://stackblitz.com/fork/ng-getting-started).

-StackBlitz creates a new Angular project, based on a template that we created specifically for this tutorial.

 <div class="alert is-helpful">

+StackBlitz creates a new Angular project, based on a template that we created for this tutorial.
-StackBlitz also has a general starter project for any Angular app, which can then be exported to your local system and managed by the Angular CLI.
+StackBlitz also has a general starter project for any Angular apps, available from the StackBlitz home page.

 </div>

+*JAF: Should we say anything about the Angular workspace and project structure here?*

-#### 2. Generate the top bar component
+####  2. Create the top bar component

 1. Right click on the `app` folder and use the `Angular Generator` to generate a new component named `top-bar`.